Daruse93/pdf-nodeJs-test/ANNOTATION.md

 ```

 ### Description
-pdfData - all fields from PDF file
+- pdfData - all fields from PDF file
-companyData - all fields from database.csv file
+- companyData - all fields from database.csv file
-differences - Differences between pdf file and database.csv
+- differences - Differences between pdf file and database.csv

 #### Difference Logic Descriptions
 - Differences are shown if the field in the PDF differs from the CSV file
 - If the field is in the CSV but not in the PDF
 - If the field is in the PDF but not in the CSV

-All this logic you could test to run:
+You can test all this logic using the command:
 ```
 npm run test
 ```